agilecatalyst/manifest-suno/kickstarter/video/the_patron.md

 - **Philosophy:** The recognition of wise patronage without compromise

 ### 4-6 seconds: The Organization's Recognition
-- **Visual:** The organization's name appears prominently in golden light
+- **Visual:** A prestigious emblem appears prominently in golden light
-- **Movement:** The name is etched into the temple's foundation
+- **Movement:** The emblem is etched into the temple's foundation
 - **Symbolism:** Permanent recognition as a founding patron
 - **Philosophy:** The prestige and association without governance rights

 ### 6-8 seconds: The Foreword
-- **Visual:** A book opens, revealing the patron's name in the foreword
+- **Visual:** A book opens, revealing a prestigious emblem in the foreword
 - **Movement:** The pages turn, showing the permanent acknowledgment
-- **Symbolism:** The patron's name forever in the foundation's history
+- **Symbolism:** The patron's recognition forever in the foundation's history
 - **Philosophy:** The lasting legacy of wise patronage

 ### 8-10 seconds: The Patron's Legacy